jupyterhub/repo2docker/docs/source/faq.md

 Currently the best way to do this is by using a conda ``environment.yml`` file and setting the language to whichever version of Python you like.

-## Can I add binary files to the user's PATH?
+## Can I add executable files to the user's PATH?

 Yes!
 Using a ``postBuild`` file, you can place any files that should be called from the command line in the folder ``~/.local/``.
 This folder will be